7 Simple Tips for Lowering Blood Pressure Naturally

 • Probiotics: Probiotics are beneficial bacteria that live in the gut.
 Studies have shown that taking probiotic supplements can help reduce blood pressure by improving gut health.

-• Potassium: Potassium is another mineral that plays a crucial role in regulating blood pressure.
+• Potassium: Potassium is another mineral that supports regulating blood pressure.
 It helps the body eliminate excess sodium, which can lead to high blood pressure.
 Foods that are high in potassium include bananas, sweet potatoes, spinach, and avocado.

 • It is recommended that adults consume around 4700mg of potassium per day.